nnjeim/world/README.md

 #### Countries method

 * fields*: comma seperated string(countries table fields in addition to states, cities, currency and timezones).
-* filters*: array of keys(countries table fields) and their correspondant values.
+* filters*: array of keys(countries table fields) and their corresponding values.

 #### States method

 * fields*: comma seperated string(states table fields in addition to country and states).
-* filters*: array of keys(states table fields) and their correspondant values.
+* filters*: array of keys(states table fields) and their corresponding values.

 #### Cities method

 * fields*: comma seperated string(cities table fields in addition to country and state).
-* filters*: array of keys(cities table fields) and their correspondant values.
+* filters*: array of keys(cities table fields) and their corresponding values.

 #### Timezones method

 * fields*: comma seperated string(timezones table fields in addition to country).
-* filters*: array of keys(timezones table fields) and their correspondant values.
+* filters*: array of keys(timezones table fields) and their corresponding values.

 #### Currencies method

 * fields*: comma seperated string(currencies table fields in addition to country).
-* filters*: array of keys(currencies table fields) and their correspondant values.
+* filters*: array of keys(currencies table fields) and their corresponding values.

+#### languages method

+* fields*: comma seperated string(currencies table fields).
+* filters*: array of keys(languages table fields) and their corresponding values.

 ### Available routes